How to Survive Heated Conversations with Friends and Family

-One of the best things about our 20-year friendship is that although we share many core beliefs, we approach life from very different perspectives—sometimes polar opposite positions.
+One of the best things about our 30-year friendship is that although we share many core beliefs, we approach life from very different perspectives—sometimes polar opposite.

 Normally, our discussions tend to be on the lighter side.
 We compare our views on current events and give each other the “benefit of our wisdom.”
 But about two hours into this conversation, it started heating up.
 As my friend was going deeper into his feelings about global and political issues close to his heart, his tone began to escalate—and he eventually started to erupt like a volcano.

 When emotions run this high, things can get uncomfortable fast.
-My natural inclination would be to steer the conversation back to neutral ground.
+In the past, my natural inclination would have been to steer the conversation back to neutral ground.
 But I quickly realized this time was different—he needed to vent.
 So I remained quiet and just listened.

 I am learning empathic listening.